How To Build a Remote Work Strategy for Modern Teams

 4. Promote accountability and transparency

-So if they don’t see improvements after voicing a concern, they may think nothing is being done.
+If they don’t see improvements after voicing a concern, they may think nothing is being done.
 If a project is delayed without explanation, their fears may lead them to assume the worst.
-If they don’t receive honest feedback, they may feel people are withholding information from them.
-Eventually, trust erodes, misunderstandings balloon, and they feel less enthused about their work.

-You can avoid this negative chain of events by building accountability and transparency within your team.
+You can avoid this negative chain of events by building accountability and transparency practices into your remote work strategy.
 Understand that this is an intentional and ongoing process that may need adjustments occasionally.
-Here’s a good place to start:

 - Set an example.
 Do what you say and be consistent in how you recognize and discipline members to avoid favoritism.
 Be willing to be vulnerable by admitting when you made a mistake or don’t know something; read the article “6 Tips for Building Trust Within Your Team” for more suggestions.